-Hepatitis C virus (HCV) is prevalent in 2.8% of the global population and is currently incurable, largely due to its extensive genetic diversity.
-While antiviral drug combination therapies have improved treatment outcomes, they are ineffective against certain HCV genotypes and are also extremely expensive.
-Recent clinical trials assessing resistant-associated variants (RAVs) suggest treatment efficacy largely depends on the genetic background of the HCV virus .
+Hepatitis C virus (HCV) presents a global public health issue.
+While antiviral drug combination therapies have led to successful results, they are ineffective against certain HCV genotypes and they may also be expensive.
+Recent studies demonstrate that resistance-associated variants (RAVs) are linked with therapeutic failure and that antiviral efficacy largely depends on the genetic background of the HCV virus .
 Therefore, efficient methods for whole genome viral sequencing are in high demand.
 Such methods could offer insights into the relevance of low frequency variants, the impact of mutation combinations on viral fitness, and the drug susceptibilities of specific viral genotypes.

-In this paper, the authors introduce a novel approach for high throughput, whole genome HCV sequencing.
-They demonstrate how their method, ve-SEQ, improves on conventional viral sequencing methods such as PCR amplification and RNA-seq based metagenomics.
+In this paper, the authors introduced a novel (at the time of writing) approach for high-throughput, whole genome HCV sequencing.
+They demonstrated how their method, ve-SEQ, improved on conventional viral sequencing methods such as PCR-based and RNA-seq-based approaches.

-Bonsall et al. began by evaluating an RNA-seq, metagenomic approach to HCV sequencing.
-They constructed indexed sequencing libraries from plasma RNA of HCV-infected patients and mapped the relationship between viral load (VL) and the number of HCV reads through sequencing on the Illumina HiSeq 2500.
+Bonsall et al. began by evaluating the performance of a conventional RNA-seq-based approach on HCV whole-genome sequencing.
+The researchers constructed indexed sequencing libraries from plasma RNA of HCV-infected subjects and sequenced them on the HiSeq 2500 (Illumina).
+They observed a linear relationship between viral load (VL) and the number of HCV reads.

 Initially, they used this capture panel to investigate how varying probe-target sequence identities can affect ve-SEQ success.
-The information gathered from these investigations prompted the researchers to develop an algorithm for probe design that allowed them to build a comprehensive HCV panel for use in a clinical setting.
+The information gathered from these investigations prompted the researchers to develop an algorithm for probe design that allowed them to build a comprehensive HCV enrichment panel.

-Through investigation of probe-target sequence identity effects on ve-SEQ success, they found that near-maximal enrichment is achievable if the sequence of a sample segment and its closest matching probe is ≥80% identical.
-This finding prompted the researchers to implement an algorithm for optimizing probe design, which resulted in the assembly of a comprehensive HCV panel representing 6 of the 7 currently recognized HCV genotypes.
+Through investigation of probe-target sequence identity effects on ve-SEQ success, the authors found that near-maximal enrichment is achievable if the sequence of a sample segment and its closest matching probe are ≥80% identical.
+This finding prompted the researchers to implement an algorithm for optimizing probe design, which resulted in the assembly of a comprehensive HCV panel representing 6 of the 8 currently recognized HCV genotypes.